Have you ever dreamed about hiking the Pacific Crest Trail from Mexico to Canada?

 Planning your transportation is as important as your resupply strategy.

 Most PCT sections are accessible only by private transport.
 Public transport and private shuttle services can be used in many cities near the trail.

 It is important to know that some roads may be closed due to environmental conditions.
 Therefore, before you go, you should contact the local land agency.
 Remember that online maps are not always correct.

 So, let’s figure out how to get to the southern and northern terminus of the PCT.

 Getting to the southern point is easy.
 From the center of El Cajon, take bus No. 894 to Campo.
 The bus runs twice a day and costs just about 5 dollars.
-You can also hire a taxi if you prefer.
+You can also hire a taxi if you prefer that.

 The northern terminus is more difficult to reach than the southern one.
 The official northern terminus is located next to Manning Park in Canada.
 Remember that crossing the US-Canada border through the PCT is illegal.

 If you finish your journey in Manning Park, then you’ll need to use a Greyhound bus or private shuttle to get home.